-090 ELEMENTARY ALGEBRA 4 UNITS Associate Degree Applicable Prerequisite: MATH 952 or a high school (or GED) diploma.
-Lecture: Minimum 64 hours per semester
+090 ELEMENTARY ALGEBRA

+Prerequisite: MATH 952 or a high school (or GED) diploma.

 This course includes basic topics of algebra: (a) operations with signed numbers and algebraic expressions, (b) algebra of integer exponents, (c) solutions of first degree, fractional, and literal equations, (d) factoring including common factors, difference of squares, sum and difference of cubes, trinomials, and grouping, (e) rational expressions, (f) first degree equations in two variables and their transformations into a graphical representation.
 Emphasis will be placed on factoring and rational expressions.